xpollen8/upload.jazzbutcher.com/README.md

 # upload.jazzbutcher.com

-Customr media uploader for [contributors of JBC material](https://github.com/xpollen8/jazzbutcher.com).
+Custom media uploader for use by [contributors of JBC material](https://github.com/xpollen8/jazzbutcher.com).

 Has Github authentication and uploads into a specific S# bucket.